exasol/websocket-api/docs/WebsocketAPIV5.md

 ### How to create and use subconnections

-Subconnections are created using the [enterParallel](commands/enterParallelV1.md) command.
-The number of requested subconnections can be specified by the user, and the number of subconnections actually opened is given in the [enterParallel](commands/enterParallelV1.md) response.
+Subconnections are created using the [requestParallelConnections](commands/requestParallelConnectionsV4.md) command.
+The number of requested subconnections can be specified by the user, and the number of subconnections actually opened is given in the [requestParallelConnections](commands/requestParallelConnectionsV4.md) response.
 Please note that the maximum number of subconnections is equal to the number of nodes in the Exasol cluster.
 For example, if the user has an eight-node cluster and requests 1,000 subconnections, only eight subconnections will be opened.
 As a general rule, the number of subconnections should usually be equal to the number of nodes in the Exasol cluster, which ensures one subconnection per node.
-After the subconnections have been created, the [subLogin](commands/subLoginV1.md) command should be used to login to each subconnection.
+After the subconnections have been created, the [subLogin](commands/subLoginV4.md) or [subLoginToken](commands/subLoginTokenV4.md) command should be used to login to each subconnection.
 Note: Failing to login to all subconnections will cause the login to hang.
 After this, they are ready for use.

 ⚠️ Please note: autocommit should be disabled before opening any subconnections.
 After closing the subconnections, it can be re-enabled.